tkhamez/neucore/doc/API.md

 #### app-manager

 Allows a player to change the secret of his apps.
+This role is assigned automatically depending on whether the player is a manager of an app.

 App API
 - Shows app information. `GET /user/app/{id}/show`